bomonike/bomonike.github.io/weather-info.md

    * Old anemometers have spinning cups
    * New anemometers have ultrasonic technology that has no moving parts.

-8. Leak detector status (channels 1-4)
+8. Leak detector status (channels 1-4, if installed)
-9. Soil moisture, leaf wetness CH4 (Channel 4 among 1-8)
+9. Soil moisture, leaf wetness CH4 (Channel 4 among channels 1-8 for each of 8 WH31 Temp/Humidity remote sensors that can be added.
 10. Current date and time
 11. Lighting detector last strike, last strike time and strikes per hour (if installed).
 12. Indoor, Channel 1-8 humidity